 - Pediatric record review at specified time points based on the surveillance protocol.
 Visits may include 2, 6, 9, 12, 18, 24, 30, and 36 months

-- Outcomes may include birth defects, growth, neurodevelopmental delays, vision concerns, hearing concerns and other comorbidities.
-Data sources may include, but are not limited to, pediatric provider medical/health-care records, laboratory results, birth defects and neonatal screening program records.
+Outcomes may include birth defects, growth, neurodevelopmental delays, vision concerns, hearing concerns, and other comorbidities.
+Data sources may include, but are not limited to, pediatric provider medical/health-care records, laboratory results, and birth defects and neonatal screening program records.

 Facilitates CDC’s clinical guidance in an easily accessible format.